Sliding Fee Scale and Ability to Pay Programs

 d.
 Copies of all documents provided to High Plains Community Health Center for the determination of eligibility will be retained by High Plains Community Health Center.

 g.
-HPC Schedule for details on the discounts and nominal fees: the following nominal fees based on family size and income
+HPCHC Schedule for details on the discounts and nominal fees: the following nominal fees based on family size and income

 8. If a patient is insured by a public or private third-party payer and the patient's cost-sharing amount is more than the amount that would have been charged as an uninsured patient that participates in the Sliding Fee Discount Program (SFDP), the health center will reduce the cost-sharing amount to the applicable SFDS level as permitted by the public or private third-party payer contract.